LNicholsonDev/Portfolio/README.md

 ## ABOUT ME
 Hi there!
 I'm a dedicated software developer and data analyst based in Washington state.
 I'm excited to share my projects through this portfolio.

-With a background in biological science, research, and healthcare, I developed strong programming skills through a programming and data analysis certification this year (2025).
-My passion for data science is driven by a desire to tackle challenging problems in these areas.
+I developed strong programming skills through independent study and a programming certification this year.
+My passion for data science is driven by a desire to tackle challenging problems in business and science.

 Below you will find a collection of my work - Python projects, statistical analyses, AI projects, SQL, database development, and other fun stuff.